-- Step 1: Calculate your prorated HSA contribution limit.
-HSA contribution limits are based on the tax year (January - December).
-If you're ineligible for taxfree HSA contributions for one or more months of the year, the IRS requires you to prorate your annual contribution limit based on the number of months you were eligible.
-See IRS Publication 969 for details. - Step 2: Determine if you contributed too much.
-Compare your prorated contribution limit to the total contributions you and IU made to your account to identify any excess. - Step 3: Withdraw the excess contributions and pay income taxes on them.
-Initiate the withdrawal of any excess contributions by submitting an HSA Distribution Request Form, which can be found under Forms & Resources at benefit-info.com/iu.
-Reporting requirements for excess contributions are detailed in the Instructions for IRS Form 8889.
+- Step 1: Calculate your prorated annual contribution maximum: HSA contribution limits are based on the tax year (Jan-Dec).
+If you're not eligible for all 12 months, IRS rules state that your annual contribution limit must be prorated to reflect only the months that you were eligible.
+Details on calculating your IRS prorated maximum can be found in IRS Publication 969. - Step 2: Withdraw the excess contributions and pay income taxes on them: Any contributions made above your prorated maximum are considered "excess", and must be withdrawn to avoid the 6% excise tax.
+To initiate the withdrawal, you must complete an HSA Distribution Request Form, found under Forms & Resources at benefit-info.com/iu.
+You have until the tax deadline (typically April 15) of the following year to request the withdrawal.